jasonkuhrt/setset/README.md

 #### Order of Operations

 As you have seen leaves support multiple methods.
 Here is the order of their execution.
-You can think of these as a pipeline of pure functions reciving input from previous and producing output for next, starting from 1.
+You run as a pipeline, each reciving input from previous.

+Note that initialize is not run here because initializers do not run through fixups or validators.

-1. Initializer OR change
+1. Change
 2. Fixup
 3. Validate